arafato/alicloud-core-concepts-book/manuscript/governance.md

 {id: ch-governance-permission}
 ## User and Permission Management
-Resource Access Management (RAM) is the cloud service which provide means to create additional users (so-called RAM users), and roles with according policies (sometimes also referred to as permissions) that define the access rights on Alibaba Cloud services and specific resources.
+[Resource Access Management (RAM)](https://www.alibabacloud.com/product/ram) is the cloud service which provide means to create additional users (so-called RAM users), and roles with according policies (sometimes also referred to as permissions) that define the access rights on Alibaba Cloud services and specific resources.
 The interface (i.e. the set of APIs) which is used to manage your cloud resources is usually referred to as OpenAPI which you can interactively explore with the OpenAPI Explorer at [https://api.aliyun.com/](https://api.aliyun.com/).

 Let's break down the different terms we just mentioned and explain what they exactly mean.

 ### Root User
 The initial single sign-in identity that has complete access to all Alibaba Cloud services and resources in the account.
 This identity is called the Alibaba cloud account root user and is accessed by signing in with the email address and password that you used to create the account.
 Follow the best-practice and use it only to create your first RAM user.
-Never use it for day to day tasks, and never use it to access your Alibaba cloud resources.
+Never use it for day to day tasks, and never use it to access your Alibaba Cloud resources.

 There are, however, some tasks only the root user can do:
 - Modify root user details on the *Security Settings* administration page at [https://account-intl.console.aliyun.com](https://account-intl.console.aliyun.com)